Service opportunities available, apply now! Scroll to the bottom of the page to learn more.

 Every day across the nation AmeriCorps VISTA members are tackling America’s toughest problems in:

-VISTAs give at least one year of service to Georgia 4-H in areas of volunteer development, marketing, and fundraising.
-Their services are leveraged to extend the great benefits of 4-H positive youth development to additional youth.
-VISTAs receive a small living allowance and a health benefit plan from the Corporation for National and Community Service.
+VISTAs give at least one year of service to organizations across the US and receive a small living allowance and a health benefit plan from the Corporation for National and Community Service.
 They also have the option for an education award or cash award after their successful year of service.
 Together these VISTAs have developed more than $600,000 in cash resources and over $66,000 in non-cash resources helping Georgia 4-H to “make the best better.”

 Apply Today